dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 #### Supported configurations

-* The adapter is tested with Microsoft Fabric Synapse Data Warehouses (aka Warehouses).
+* The adapter is tested with Microsoft Fabric Synapse Data Warehouses (also referred to as Warehouses).
 * We test all combinations with Microsoft ODBC Driver 17 and Microsoft ODBC Driver 18.
 * The collations we run our tests on are `Latin1_General_100_BIN2_UTF8`.